xwal/awesome-stars/README.md

 ## Rust

+- [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal
+- [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
+The fastest repo in history to surpass 100K stars ⭐.
+Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
+- [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
+- [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.
 - [jj-vcs/jj](https://github.com/jj-vcs/jj) - A Git-compatible VCS that is both simple and powerful
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [zeroclaw-labs/zeroclaw](https://github.com/zeroclaw-labs/zeroclaw) - Fast, small, and fully autonomous AI personal assistant infrastructure, ANY OS, ANY PLATFORM — deploy anywhere, swap anything 🦀